 In 2002 the band attended the Australian and South Pacific Championships in Brisbane where they won both Grade One titles, the first band since 1974 to win both Australian and New Zealand Champion titles in one year.

-The band has developed a highly distinguished international profile with encouraging results, having attended World Pipe Band Championships in 1997, 1999, 2003, 2005, 2007, 2009, and 2011, and at it’s peak achieving a credible 9th in the World.
+The band has developed a highly distinguished international profile with encouraging results, having attended World Pipe Band Championships in 1997, 1999, 2003, 2005, 2007, 2009, 2011 and 2013, and is currently at it’s peak with a current ranking of 9th in the World.
 In addition, the band was invited to perform at the renowned Internationale Celtique Festival, Lorient, France in 2003.
-The band currently holds 11th position in the World..

 The Band enjoys a growing reputation as a concert band.
 The two key factors of innovation and musicality influence the bands concert format leading to a staunch local following and increasing interest in other centres and overseas.

 In 2002 the band produced its debut studio album “The Calling”, showcasing it’s homegrown talents reflective of the highest international standards.
 This was followed in 2009 by the second studio album “Twelve Thousand Miles”, the distance between New Zealand and Scotland, and also the distance many of our ancestors travelled over 150 years ago in search of a new life.